apokyro/brunch-time/README.md

 * [html-brunch-static](https://github.com/bmatcuk/html-brunch-static) enables [handlebars](http://handlebarsjs.com/) precompiled templates.
 * index.html with essential meta tags for SEO and Social Media

-## Recommendation

-To complete the development environment, make sure to integrate [ESLint](https://eslint.org/docs/user-guide/integrations) and [Prettier](https://prettier.io/docs/en/editors.html) into your text editor.

 ## Getting started with Brunch

 * Install (if you don't have them):